 Is contact high a real thing?
 To follow this question, you must first understand what a ‘contact high’ is.
 A contact high is when an otherwise sober person comes into close proximity to or interacts with someone who has been using marijuana.
 There have been claims of contact highs from people who were around marijuana.
 It could have been at a party or even at a concert.
 The question then becomes, is a contact high a real thing?
-Wikipedia, which is used by a lot of people as a reference point, classifies contact high a result of psychological perception.
+Wikipedia, which many people use as a reference point, classifies contact high as a result of psychological perception.

 All evidence points to a contact high being a psychological phenomenon.
 According to the National Institute on Drug Abuse (NIDA), a contact high is a psychological phenomenon.
 It is actually possible to get high from inhaling exhaled marijuana smoke, but that is only under extreme conditions.
 These extreme conditions would have to be someone who exhales the cannabis directly onto your face, and they would have to exhale copious amounts of it.

 Research shows that unlike tobacco whose, second-hand smoke is still laden with the active ingredient nicotine, weed smoke is different.
 Minimal THC, which is the active ingredient in cannabis, is released back into the air when a smoker exhales.
 It so little, in fact, that according to the NIDA website, you could sit in a room while people smoked four joints in an hour, and you would still not get high.
 You would have to be in a room with people smoking about 16 joints before you start showing signs of being high.

 The jury is still out on whether this could be dangerous.
 There is still not enough research as to how prolonged exposure to cannabis smoke affects you.
 This also includes the effects of living with a regular cannabis user.
 The higher THC content of today’s cannabis is also something that we need to consider.